gizmodata/ibis-gizmosql/README.md

            gizmodata/gizmosql:latest
 ```

+> [!IMPORTANT]
+> The GizmoSQL server must be started with the DuckDB (default) back-end.
+The SQLite back-end is not supported.

 Next - connect to the GizmoSQL server from Python using Ibis by running this Python code:
 ```python
 import os